 17. I hate to break it to you, but you will always be afraid of the dark.
 Invest in a good nightlight and take it with you wherever you go!

-18. The 3′s of life are choices, chances, and changes.
+18. The three C’s of life are choices, chances, and changes.
 You’ve gotta make a choice to take a chance in order to change. (unknown)

 (18a.
-The 4th C is Chex mix.
-Not only will you carry a bag of it wherever you go when you’re 37 years old, but you’ll also use it to king your checkers on one of the road trips you take with your Mom that year.)
+The 4th C should be for Chex mix.
+Not only will you carry a bag of it wherever you go when you’re 37 years old, but in a pinch, you’ll also use it to king your checkers on one of the road trips you take with your Mom that year.)

-19. Your Mom is totally right about that whole water thing.
+19. Someone is totally right about that whole water thing.
 Sweat, tears, and the sea can cure anything.

 20. At different points throughout your adult life, your inner fire will go out.
 Don’t worry.
 Spend time with people who can rekindle your inner spirit and don’t ever forget to tell them how much they mean to you.